 When you're not feeling well or are injured and it's not an emergency, your first call should be to your PCP.
-They know your health history and can provide you with the most informed care.
+They know your health history and can give you the most informed care.
 It's also the most cost-effective place to start if you're not sure you should see a specialist.